era86/era86.github.io/_drafts/2018-03-21-a-quick-review-of-the-asus-zenbook-3-ux390ua.markdown

 [![](/assets/images/posts/asus-vs-macbook-open.png){: .bordered }](/assets/images/posts/asus-vs-macbook-open.png)

+It's very clear the ZenBook took much of its design influence from the MacBook.

 # Keyboard

 The ZenBook 3 has a low-profile, illuminated chiclet keyboard.
 While it isn't anywhere near as comfortable as the Thinkpad 13 (or any Thinkpad for that matter), it isn't as horrendous as the "butterfly" keys on the MacBook.

 [![](/assets/images/posts/asus-keyboard-vs-macbook.png){: .bordered }](/assets/images/posts/asus-keyboard-vs-macbook.png)

-However, I found that without a hard enough key-press, the Asus wouldn't always register.
-This turned out to be pretty annoying, since it forced me to "bottom out" on each key, which defeats the purpose of a low-profile keyboard.
+The keys don't offer much feedback.
+Also, without a hard enough key-press, the keys don't always register.
+This is pretty annoying, since it forces me to "bottom out" on each key, which defeats one of the main purposes of a low-profile keyboard.

 [![](/assets/images/posts/asus-keyboard.png){: .bordered }](/assets/images/posts/asus-keyboard.png)

 I also noticed that the layout on the ZenBook 3 has the `Ctrl` key in the far, bottom-left corner.
-This means, compared to any Thinkpad or Apple laptop, the `Fn` and `Ctrl` keys are swapped.
-It's subtle, but the difference in layout was a minor inconvenience when switching laptops.
+Compared to any Thinkpad or Apple laptop, the `Fn` and `Ctrl` keys are actually _swapped_.
+It's subtle, but enough to be a cognitive inconvenience when switching laptops.

 [![](/assets/images/posts/asus-keyboard-layout.png){: .bordered }](/assets/images/posts/asus-keyboard-layout.png)

 # Touchpad

-The touchpad on the ZenBook 3 is very smooth and has a decent amount of real-estate.
-It's definitely one of the better ones out there, but doesn't compare to any of the Apple touchpads.
+The touchpad on the ZenBook 3 is comfortable and very smooth-to-touch.
+It isn't quite as large as the touchpad on the MacBook, but offers just enough room to be comfortable.
+It'd be hard to find a touchpad anywhere near as good as the ones in any Apple laptop.

 [![](/assets/images/posts/asus-touchpad.png){: .bordered }](/assets/images/posts/asus-touchpad.png)

-It requires a good amount of pressure for push-to-click to register, which ends up shaking the whole laptop when it's on my lap.
+The push-to-click functionality requires an excessive amount of pressure to register, which can make the whole laptop shake when it's on my lap.
 The tap-to-click functionality isn't perfect either, since tapping on the touchpad causes the pointer to jump around.

 [![](/assets/images/posts/asus-touchpad-finger.png){: .bordered }](/assets/images/posts/asus-touchpad-finger.png)